-To use $\Leftrightarrow$ like this we need to make sure that the logic works both ways, both forwards and backwards.
-When constructing such a proof, it can be helpful to first work forwards, with each statement implying the next one, and then separately check whether the argument works backwards (i.e. first write it with the arrows as $\Rightarrow$ , before checking if each one can be converted to $\Leftrightarrow$ ).
+To use \Leftrightarrow like this we need to make sure that the logic works both ways, both forwards and backwards.
+When constructing such a proof, it can be helpful to first work forwards, with each statement implying the next one, and then separately check whether the argument works backwards (i.e. first write it with the arrows as \Rightarrow , before checking if each one can be converted to \Leftrightarrow).

 Remark 5.4.
 It is to some extent a matter of personal taste how much to use symbolic notation rather than writing things out in words.
-Personally I never use the symbols $\vee$ , $\wedge$ , and $\neg$ but rather write out 'and', 'or', and 'not'.
-I often use $\forall$ and $\exists$ but sometimes write these out in words too; it depends on the circumstances.
-Regardless of how much you use them in your own writing, it is important to understand and be fluent in interpreting these symbols in other people's writing.
+Personally I never use the symbols \vee , \wedge , and \neg but rather write out 'and', 'or', and 'not'.
+I often use \forall and \exists but sometimes write these out in words too.